flutter/flutter/engine/src/flutter/testing/ios/IosUnitTests/README.md

 of Xcode with `testing/ios/IosUnitTests/IosUnitTests.xcodeproj`.

-When you load the test project [IosUnitTests.xcodeproj](IosUnitTests.xcodeproj) into XCode after running `run_tests.py`, only a few basic tests will appear initially.
-You have to run the test suite once in XCode for the rest to appear.
+When you load the test project [IosUnitTests.xcodeproj](IosUnitTests.xcodeproj) into Xcode after running `run_tests.py`, only a few basic tests will appear initially.
+You have to run the test suite once in Xcode for the rest to appear.
-Select "iPhone 8" as the device, and press `command-u` to start all the tests running.
+Select "iPhone 11" as the device, and press `command-u` to start all the tests running.
 Once the tests are done running, the tests that ran will appear in the sidebar, and you can pick the specific one you want to debug/run.